abdelix/abdelix.github.io/_posts/2014-05-24-Gatling-One-Shot-server.md

 ---
 layout: post
-title: Gatling : an handy and tiny web server
+title: "Gatling : an handy and tiny web server"
 ---

 Basicaly  gatling  is  a HTTP and FTP server that will export the current working directory to the world.